 JavaScript floor

 The JavaScript floor function is a Math function that returns the largest integer value, which is less than or equal to the specified number or expression.
-The syntax of a JavaScript floor Function is
+It always rounds a number downwards by moving towards negative infinity.

 Math.floor(number);